Plains, GA

 Poverty & Diversity

-14.1% of the population for whom poverty status is determined in Plains, GA (88 out of 626 people) live below the poverty line, a number that is approximately the same as the national average of N/A%.
+14.1% of the population for whom poverty status is determined in Plains, GA (88 out of 626 people) live below the poverty line, a number that is higher than the national average of 12.4%.
 The largest demographic living in poverty are Females 65 - 74, followed by Females 35 - 44 and then Males 15.

 The most common racial or ethnic group living below the poverty line in Plains, GA is Black, followed by White and Two Or More.